omonubi/ACKS-by-omonubi/README.md

 ### How to Work with Saving Throws
 - The sheet allows the character's saving throw base target and class modifiers to be entered individually, if desired.
 - These two values are combined to set each save's throw target.
-- The *saver_profile* field can be used to set all the characters base target saving throw values by entering a simple two-digit code, 'XY', where...
+- The *save_profile* field can be used to set all the characters base target saving throw values by entering a simple two-digit code, 'XY', where...
     - 'X' is a letter that represets one of the four basic ACKS saving throw progressions:
         - C: Crusader
         - F: Fighter